Whitney Ellsworth: The Adventures of Superman

-Most notably, Ellsworth was a consultant on the serial sequel Atom Man Vs. Superman (1950) (also with Kirk Alyn), and co-wrote the feature film Superman and the Mole Men (1951) before becoming a producer, episode writer, and script editor on the subsequent live-action TV series The Adventures of Superman (both starring George Reeves as the Man of Steel).
-In 1958, he created a pilot titled Superpup, which attempted to capitalise on that series' success by recasting the Superman mythos in a fictional universe populated by dogs instead of people.
+Most notably, Ellsworth was a consultant on the serial sequel Atom Man vs. Superman (1950) (also with Kirk Alyn), and co-wrote the feature film Superman and the Mole Men (1951) before becoming a producer, episode writer, and script editor on the subsequent live-action TV series The Adventures of Superman (both starring George Reeves as the Man of Steel).
+In 1958, he created a pilot titled Superpup, which attempted to capitalize on that series' success by recasting the Superman mythos in a fictional universe populated by dogs instead of people.

 Three years later, Ellsworth helped produce another, ultimately aborted pilot for another spin-off series called The Adventures of Superboy.

 Other

-According to noted comics historian Jerry Bails, Ellsworth was also a consultant on the two Batman serials in 1943 and 1949; the Superman serial starring Kirk Alyn that was a precursor to the later live-action Superman features, and the Congo Bill serial (1949).
+According to noted comics historian Jerry Bails, Ellsworth was also a consultant on the 1949 Batman serial and its 1949 sequel, Batman and Robin; the Superman serial starring Kirk Alyn that was a precursor to the later live-action Superman features, and the Congo Bill serial (1949).
 He is listed as having been – for "one week only" – a consultant on the 1966 Batman TV series (with Adam West), and a writer for the Superman radio show during the war years.

 In addition, he wrote the Off-Broadway production Maiden Voyage (1935), for the TV series The Millionaire^{1} (1955) between c.
 1954–56 and produced another pilot in 1961, this time for a "comedy-detective series starring Sheree North" to be called Here's O'Hare (ABC did not pursue the show).

 Ellsworth is also said by Bails to have helped co-write The Godfather.